Mrso736/Charisma/Chapters/2-Body_Language.md

 # CHAPTER 2: Body Language

-"It's how you looked when you said it, not what you actually said
+_"It's how you looked when you said it, not what you actually said"_
 ___